franklynw/TabBar/README.md

 ## Initialisation

 You can initialise either with a published selection or without - if you use the selection, you can programmatically change the displayed tab.
-It currently supports up to 5 tab items, though it would be very easy to extend it to take more if you really needed them.
+It currently supports up to 10 tab items.

 The views used for each tab must conform to the TabBarContainable protocol, detailed below.